Tue Nov 29, 2011

 Thu Nov 17, 2011

-The robotic pharmacy at the UCSF Medical Center is the recipient of a 2011 Best of What’s New designation by Popular Science.
+The robotic pharmacy at the UCSF Medical Center is the recipient of a 2011 Best of What’s New (Archived) designation by Popular Science.
 Each year since 1987, the publication reviews thousands of innovations and chooses the top 100 winners that represent significant steps forward.
 The robotic pharmacy uses robotic technology and electronics to automate the preparation and tracking of medications with the goals of improving patient safety and increasing efficiency.